UCSB-CMPTGCS20-S16/CS20-S16-WebApps/setup/heroku.toolbelt.md

 ### What are we trying to accomplish again in this lab?

--   In this lab, we will <em>create a basic "Hello, World" type web app in Java"</em>
+-   In this lab, we will <em>create a basic "Hello, World" type web app in Python"</em>
 -   A web app is a piece of Java code that takes HTTP request messages as input, and responds with HTTP response objects as output.
--   Heroku is a platform where we can host a Java web app.
+-   Heroku is a platform where we can host web apps written in a variety of languages, including Python
+-   For our Python web apps, we'll choose a platform called *Flask*.
+-   Django is another choices, but it's a bit more complex than Flask, which is easier to learn.

 ### Why use Heroku?

 -   Web applications run on the "server" side of the web architecture, not the client side.
--   So to test a web application, we need to set up a web server that can run Java code.
+-   So to test a web application, we need to set up a web server that can run Python code.
--   Configuring a web server for Java is challenging.
+-   Configuring a web server for Python is challenging.
 But, fortunately, we don't have to.
--   Heroku.com offers "platform as a service" cloud computing for Java web applications.
+-   Heroku.com offers "platform as a service" cloud computing for Python web applications.
 -   We'll use the "free plan" that they offer for folks just getting started with learning Heroku.
 -   This puts your application "on the web", for real, so that anyone in the world can access it 24/7

-To run a servlet locally on your own machine, you could also use a servlet container such as Tomcat, Jetty, or Resin.
-Configuring those to run servlets locally on your own machine is not too bad, but configuring those to run on a shared hosting environment such as CSIL can be quite painful, so we are just going to avoid that altogether.

 ### Limitations of the free plan of Heroku